 Doctors may treat affected people with intravenous mannitol (a drug that reduces swelling and pressure), but it is unclear whether this provides any benefit.

 After fish such as mackerel, tuna, bonito, skipjack, and blue dolphin (mahi mahi) have been caught, the tissues of the fish break down, eventually producing high levels of histamine.
 When ingested, histamine causes immediate facial flushing.
-It can also cause nausea, vomiting, stomach pain, and hives (urticaria) a few minutes after the fish is eaten.
+It can also cause nausea, vomiting, stomach pain, and hives Hives Hives are red, itchy, slightly elevated swellings.
+The swelling is caused by the release of chemicals (such as histamine) from mast cells in the skin, which cause fluid to leak out of small... read more (urticaria) a few minutes after the fish is eaten.
 Symptoms, which are often mistaken for a seafood allergy, usually last less than 24 hours.
 The fish may taste peppery or bitter.
 Unlike other fish poisonings, this poisoning can be prevented by properly storing the fish after it is caught.
-Antihistamine drugs such as diphenhydramine may help the symptoms.

-Shellfish poisoning can occur from June to October, especially on the Pacific and New England coasts.
+Shellfish poisoning in the US can occur from June to October, especially on the Pacific and New England coasts.
 Shellfish such as mussels, clams, oysters, and scallops may ingest certain poisonous dinoflagellates at certain times when the water has a red cast, called the red tide.

 The dinoflagellates produce a toxin that attacks nerves (such toxins are called neurotoxins).
 The toxin, saxitoxin, which causes paralytic shellfish poisoning, persists even after the food has been cooked.

 The first symptom, a pins-and-needles sensation around the mouth, begins 5 to 30 minutes after eating.
 Nausea, vomiting, and abdominal cramps develop next, followed by muscle weakness.
 Occasionally, the weakness progresses to paralysis of the arms and legs.
-Weakness of the muscles needed for breathing may even be severe enough to cause death.
+Weakness of the muscles needed for breathing may even be severe enough to cause death unless the person is put on a breathing machine (ventilator).
 Those who survive usually recover completely.